lsst-sqre/phalanx/docs/service-guide/create-service.rst

 If your service follows the code layout of the FastAPI service template, using `neophile <https://neophile.lsst.io/>`__ to automatically create PRs to update your dependencies is strongly recommended.
 To add your service to the list of repositories that neophile updates, submit a PR to add the repository owner and name to `neophile's configuration <https://github.com/lsst-sqre/roundtable/blob/master/deployments/neophile/values.yaml>`__.

-Each release of your service should be tagged.
+Each release of your service must be tagged.
 The tag should use `semantic versioning`_ (for example, ``1.3.2``).
 Creating a GitHub release for the tag is optional but recommended, and we recommend setting the title of the release to the name of the tag.
 If you are using the FastAPI template, tagging in this fashion is required since it triggers the GitHub Actions workflow to build and publish a Docker image with a tag matching the release version.